gnoverse/awesome-gno/README.md

 - [Keplr Integration](https://github.com/gnolang/gno/pull/154) - WIP Integration with the Keplr browser extension.
 - [Gno to Discord](https://github.com/PoCInnovation/PoCLab) - Send notifications on Discord for new content on the `r/demo/boards` realm.
-- [test5.gno.land](https://test5.gno.land/) - Fifth official testnet environment (archive).
-- [test3.gno.land](https://test3.gno.land/) - Third official testnet environment (archive).
-- [test2.gno.land](https://test2.gno.land/) - Second official testnet environment (archive).
-- [test1.gno.land](https://test1.gno.land/) - First official testnet environment (archive).
+- The Portal Loop - The rolling testnet that used to serve the gno.land homepage; renamed to Staging, and gno.land now serves mainnet.
+- Betanet (`gnoland1`) - Held the `rpc.gno.land` name before mainnet; halted at block 3796411 on 2026-09-14.
+Not to be confused with mainnet's `gnoland-1`.
+- sapphire (test15), topaz (test14), test13, test1-test12 - Retired testnets.
+The hosts no longer resolve; use the archives below.
-- [tx-exports](https://github.com/gnolang/tx-exports) - Archived transaction data from past and present gno.land networks (gnoland1, staging, topaz, and the test1-test13 testnets).
+- [tx-exports](https://github.com/gnolang/tx-exports) - Archived transaction data from past and present gno.land networks (mainnet, betanet, staging, sapphire, topaz, and the test1-test13 testnets).
 - [Hello Gno!](https://github.com/xplrz/gnoland-workshop) - A step-by-step workshop on Gno and gno.land's main features.
 - ["go -> gno" presentation](https://github.com/gnolang/workshops/tree/main/presentations/2023-06-26--go-to-gno--schollz) - "Things I wish I knew when I started out with Gno, when coming from a Go background" by Zack Scholl (2023).
 - [Failing In Public](https://proggr.hashnode.dev/gnoland-initial-experience-gonzo-take-on-failing-in-public) - A gonzo journalist take on first gno/CosmosSDK experiences.